How To Jump Start A Car?

 Common Mistakes to Avoid

-• Skipping the Ground Connection: Never connect the negative cable to the dead battery directly.
+• Skipping the Ground Connection: Never directly connect the negative cable to the dead battery.
 This can cause sparks and potentially an explosion.

-• Crossing the Cables: Ensure that you connect positive to positive and negative to negative.
-Incorrect connections can damage the electrical systems of both vehicles.
+• Crossing the Cables: Connect positive to positive and negative to negative.
+Incorrect connections can spoil the electrical systems of both vehicles.

-• Rushing the Process: Allow enough time for the dead battery to charge before attempting to start the vehicle.
+• Rushing the Process: Allow enough time for the dead battery to charge before starting the vehicle.

 Tips for Maintaining Your Car Battery